AndreySme/TelegramBot/README.md

-# Telegram-Bot
+# Telegram bot
-Telegram Bot tests your knowledge of Python.
+Telegram bot tests your knowledge of Python.

 Commands for bot:
-* /start - Welcome you by bot
+* /start - Greeting you
 * /quiz - Start quiz